Current MIT Students

 CEEPR regularly hosts Visiting Scholars from external research institutions, affording them access to MIT’s unparalleled research services, resources, and facilities.
 Participation in the Visiting Scholar program is by invitation only, and usually restricted to senior academics and researchers with funding to cover the costs of their visit.
 In most cases, a formal invitation will be preceded by cooperation with MIT faculty or research staff, for instance through a joint project or publication.
 If you have questions about the Visiting Scholar program, please contact CEEPR.

-There are no open positions at this time, but updates will be posted here when jobs are available.
+There are no open positions at this time.
+If a search becomes open, information will be posted here.